 The drug, naloxone, is available at all UCH pharmacies and a growing number of others around the state.
 That’s the result of a law passed last summer that gives the chief medical officer for the Colorado Department of Public Health and Environment (CDPHE) the authority to issue standing orders for pharmacies and “harm reduction agencies” to dispense the drug to those at risk of an overdose or those in a position to prevent injury or death from an overdose, such as a family member, friend, or first responder.

-The legislation emerged from growing awareness of the toll in lives and lost productivity exacted in Colorado and around the nation by misuse of opioid painkillers.
-The cost and tighter scrutiny of prescription drugs has also helped to fuel an increase in heroin use in both the state and the nation.
-Currently, pharmacies in nine communities in Colorado dispense naloxone; King Soopers plans to approve standing orders for its pharmacies Nov.
+The legislation emerged from a growing awareness of the toll in lives and lost productivity exacted in Colorado and around the nation by misuse of opioid painkillers.
+The cost and tighter scrutiny of prescription drugs have also helped to fuel an increase in heroin use in both the state and the nation.
+Currently, pharmacies in nine communities in Colorado dispense naloxone; King Soopers plans to approve standing orders for its pharmacies on Nov.
 11.

 At UCH, the Center for Dependency, Addiction, and Rehabilitation (CeDAR) began dispensing naloxone kits last year to families and loved ones of patients in recovery from opioid addiction.
 Staff at CeDAR give instructions in administering naloxone intranasally to a patient whose respiratory system has shut down because of a drug overdose.
 Naloxone restores breathing and allows the individual to recover.